rastaehli/mkr-paper/mkr.md

 Ingredients versus interfaces.
 Not just dependencies.
 By specifying dependencies with MetaComponents, we are not restricted to declaring only behavior (logical interface) type.
 We can also specify physical interface locations (distribution) and even parts (restrictions) of the implementation.
 Could this be valuable in new language design?
 If Java code could reference only QCM types, the runtime environment could perform dependency injection, automatically compute (jar-file) dependencies and other.

 A component implementation does know its depednencies / ingredients: the parts it owns and may consume in its constructions.

+## Composition of Extra-Functional Behavior

+If we can construct an X-Service we can give this service HA-fault-tolerant, secured, rate-limited, highly-available, auditable and other extra-functional behavior with composable filters.
+The plans for these filters include the service as a dependency and add additional resources and configuration to yeild better service quality.

+HA-fault-tolerant: add monitors, failover and retry logic to reduce the chance of system errors returned to the client.
+secured: add client authentication and permission checks to reduce the chance of unauthorized access to protected operations and information.
+rate-limited: add rate monitoring and limit-exceeded responses to protect response times for clients that adhere to SLA limits.
+auto-scaling: automatically add/remove duplicate and load-balanced instances of a stateless service to maintain targeted performance levels.
+auditable: add usage logging to support auditing of who uses the service and how.